DataDog/hiring-engineers/answers.md

 <img width="1434" alt="mysqlconfig" src="https://user-images.githubusercontent.com/32316958/146984566-69dee752-199c-463b-bf4c-310a23174ac9.png">

-Once I had the mysql database running, I created a metric check called my_metric and used it to submit a random value between 0-1000.
+Once I had the MySQL database running, I created a metric check called my_metric and used it to submit a random value between 0-1000.

 In order to submit a check, I had to create two files; one in the /conf.d/ that initiates the instance show in figure #, and a file in /checks.d/ that generates the random value as shown below.